 2 - The low exhaust would heat the right lower lift arm and implement hot enough to burn fingers when changing implements.

 3 - The low exhaust can be a fire hazard when running a bushhog in tall grass and weeds.

-4 - The muffler would heat the right footboard (Winter=Good Summer=Bad).
+4 - The muffler will heat the right footboard (Winter = Good, Summer = Bad).

 5 - On wooded trails the vertical exhaust clears cobwebs.
 That is better than using my face.

 6 - Deer flies are a real nuisance.
 They usually attack the head and neck of any human or beast and they are attracted by heat and motion.
 Three or four flies attacking that muffler is three or four not attacking me.